 Organizations should encourage PMs that are mature in age and experience to commit to a knowledge transfer because many senior project managers end up retiring without sharing their industry-wide experience and fail to mentor others.
 Organizations should develop formal mentorship structures for project managers to interlink the past and future generations to have better control of the generational transition.
-Project Manager's above 50 years of age have been working longer than before due to improved health systems which include treatments to improve their wellness and health (Sandin et al., 2016).
+Project Managers, above 50 years, have been working longer than before due to improved health systems which include treatments to improve their wellness and health (Sandin et al., 2016).
 This is the case in most developed countries, especially in the USA, due to the advance health system technology.
 Retirement is also being affected in many countries, and in the USA, the retirement age has increased, which influences project managers working in the IT industry (Lain & Loretto, 2016).
 The trend shows that older working project managers are staying longer before they retire, which is creating a new challenge in workforce diversity (Rappaport & Richter, 2013).
 Furthermore, discrimination is known to be affecting many organizations, and age discrimination is the most widespread form of discrimination across many sector Zaniboni (2015).
 The age may have an influence on project manager's performance since the focus on younger project manager's technical aptitude, and ability may have a significant impact on older project managers (Dulaimi& Langford, 1999).

 Younger project managers compared to the older project managers have greater significance on project control and extra-organizational objectives (Hoxha & McMahan, 2015).
 According to Hoxha and McMahan (2015) project managers are influenced by age, especially during the project lifecycle, which affects project implementation and delivery.
 However, older project managers proved to have a tougher decision in changing a decision or strategies on projects (Meredith, Mantel, & Shafer, 2017).
 Furthermore, one author was against the idea of linking PMA to project success and argued that project manager's age does not have a negative impact on projects (Aga, Noorderhaven, & Vallejo, 2016).

-Project Manager’s Years of experience
+Project Manager’s Years of Experience

 PMY influences project success and increase skills and talents (Meredith et al., 2017).
 Most project managers with many years of experience in the IT industry are high achievers.
-According to Ahimbisibwe, Cavana, and Daellenbach (2015).Experience plays a critical role in project managers' success.
+According to Ahimbisibwe, Cavana, and Daellenbach (2015).experience plays a critical role in project managers' success.
 Project managers with many years of experience will be good at planning, leading, directing, and managing projects (Kerzner, 2017).
 For example, some typical responsibilities of a project manager include project planning where project managers create frameworks or processes to guide the entire project from ideation to fruition including clarifying scope, estimating necessary resources, anticipating timeframe, and communicating strategy (Harrison & Lock, 2017).
 Experience also includes leading others where project managers lead the project team through the process, meaning they have excellent communication and people skills.
 Project execution where project managers are likely to engage in tangible activities required for moving the project forward increase by years of experience.
-Time management comes from experience, and when project managers have sufficient experience in time management, can better plan, schedule, and resolve issues that arise on projects.
+Time management comes from experience, and when project managers have sufficient experience in time management, they can better plan, schedule, and resolve issues that arise on projects.
 A project manager with time management experience has high communication skills to effectively communicate with team members and other stakeholders (Maslach & Leiter, 2016).

 According to Paton and Hodgson (2016), project managers' experience influences their skills, performance, ability to achieve results, and overall project success.
 Paton and Hodgson conducted research on over 38 project managers with various experiences across various industries, including IT project in many countries, and the data collected showed experience influences project success.